 If a sales rep decides that his consistent ability to increase sales is his value proposition, then he should make sure that sales numbers jump off the page all the way through the resume.
 That can be done with selective bolding or colors and lots of white space.
 (White space is key to making sure that key information is visible).

-Content is Not King
+Content is not king:

 When it comes to resume writing, content is only one piece of the puzzle.
-The best content in the world won’t work if people can’t read it easily, or if information is bunched up on the page so that they don’t even see the most important facts.
+The best content in the world won’t work if people can’t read it easily, or if the information is bunched up on the page so that they don’t even see the most important facts.

 Writing a great resume is a challenge.
 Balancing design and content, knowing exactly what to include and what to leave out, targeting every word to your selected audience … all these are tricky.
 But when you get it right, the rewards come in the form of phone calls and interviews.
 It’s worth spending some time to get to that point!